caktus/django-project-template/docs/vagrant.rst

 Testing on the VM
 ------------------------

-With the VM fully provisioned and deployed you can access the VM on localhost port 8089.
-Since the Nginx configuration will only listen for the domain name in ``conf/pillar/staing/env.sls`` you will need to modify your ``/etc/hosts`` configuration to view it.
+With the VM fully provisioned and deployed, you can access the VM on localhost port 8089.
+Since the Nginx configuration will only listen for the domain name in ``conf/pillar/staging/env.sls``, you will need to modify your ``/etc/hosts`` configuration to view it.
 You will need to add::

     127.0.0.1 <domain>

-where ``<domain>`` matches the domain in ``conf/pillar/staing/env.sls``.
-For example lets use staging.example.com::
+where ``<domain>`` matches the domain in ``conf/pillar/staging/env.sls``.
+For example, let's use staging.example.com::

     127.0.0.1 staging.example.com